 Best practice is to never let your customer dictate what you do in your business, and be prepared for when they try.
 Having alternative customers available if needed and letting your existing customer know you don’t need them anymore (if they push back), can sometimes help them to ‘back off’ when they realise (or care to admit) they need you more than you need them.

 Not sure if a middle man is helping you or not?
 We can help you find out.
-Email us and arrange your free consultation to uncover whether a middle-man is helping you or not (and what you could do about it) today.

 Having this knowledge will begin to affect more self-confidence in your business direction.
 So too will understanding your numbers and we discuss this next.